 The Salvation Army has been working with individuals involved in the justice system in Ontario for many decades.
-The Correctional & Justice Services department of The Salvation Army delivers a variety of programs and services for youth and adults who have come into conflict with the law.
+The Correctional and Justice Services department of the Salvation Army delivers a variety programs and services for youth and adults who have come into conflict with the law.

 If you need to contact Salvation Army Family Services or the Food Bank please call: 1-416-304-1982